5 Best Small Energy Efficient Dehumidifiers for 2026

 44oz Small Portable Dehumidifier for Home Bedroom

 For bedrooms up to 215 square feet, this 44oz Windangel dehumidifier keeps humidity in the ideal 45%–55% range.
-You can collect up to 11.8 ounces of moisture every 24 hours while using just 24 watts per hour.
+You can collect up to 11.8 ounces of moisture every 24 hours while using just 24 watts while running.
 Its 44-ounce tank, auto shut-off, and red indicator help you avoid spills.
 At 5.91 x 5.91 x 8.46 inches and 2.6 pounds, you can move it easily.
 Choose Sleep, Normal, or Performance mode, and set 24, 48, or 72-hour timers.
 Enjoy 10 mood lights and auto defrost for colder nights.

 Best For: People looking for a compact, low-power dehumidifier for small bedrooms, bathrooms, closets, or RVs with easy portability and simple humidity control.